Should You Whiten Your Teeth? The Truth About Enamel Colour and Oral Health

 Introduction

 Many patients associate bright white teeth with health, confidence and a beautiful smile.
-In reality, enamel color varies naturally, and whiteness alone does not determine whether teeth are healthy.
+In reality, enamel colour varies naturally, and whiteness alone does not determine whether teeth are healthy.

 Do white teeth always mean healthy teeth?